Grinch101/heroku-client/README.md

+# In this project I created a client for the heroku-api project.
+I used React for this project.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).